- Schedule of Classes - July 21, 2019 11:19AM EDT

 When Offered Fall.

-Permission Note Enrollment limited to: Sloan students.
+Permission Note Enrollment limited to: Sloan students or permission of instructor.

 - Become familiar with fundamental concepts of how to define, measure and evaluate the quality of medical care.